The Egregious Guide to Classic Resto Shaman

 Free Action Potion

-Yes, it is a long list but every one of these items can, and will, come in handy on some encounter so I suggest you stock up early.
+It's is a long list but every one of these items can, and will, come in handy on some encounter so I suggest you stock up early.
 Scan the Auction House every day to try and catch consumables at their cheapest prices if you cannot farm them yourself… it’s a good money saver and you will need every bent copper for Naxxramas.
+TL;DR, you'll probably need or want every consumable listed during your Classic journey.

 /run if not UnitAffectingCombat("player")then for i=1,4 do n="t"..i CreateFrame("Button",n,UIParent,"SecureUnitButtonTemplate")_G[n]:SetAttribute("type", "destroytotem")_G[n]:SetAttribute("totem-slot",i)end end